2002 Bolivian general election: Campaign

 In the 2002 election there were 11 total parties competing for the vote.
 For the first time, three established parties (MNR, MIR and UCS) formed a coalition in order to compete with the rising dominance of the populist parties.
 This demonstrated a significant shift in the electoral environment as the axis of competition shifted from intra-elite competition to competition between the traditional parties and outsider parties.

 The strong nationalist and populist surge was partly a backlash against the pro-globalization and neoliberal reforms enacted by Sánchez de Lozada during his earlier term as president, as well as his American background and education.
-He was seen as overly sympathetic to American and other foreign interests, a perception reinforced when the US ambassador asked Bolivians not to vote for the populist Morales shortly before the election.
+He was seen as overly sympathetic to American and other foreign interests, a perception reinforced when US ambassador Manuel Rocha asked Bolivians not to vote for the populist Evo Morales shortly before the election.

 Throughout this uninterrupted period of Democracy starting in 1982 the leading parties and fringe parties have stayed roughly the same.
 In this election there was a sudden shift in the front runners of the race.
-In this race, one of the previous power house parties, National Democratic Action (ADN), gained less than 4% percent of the vote, while fringe party leaders Evo Morales, and Felipe Quispe moved into 2nd and 5th place.
+In this race, one of the previous power house parties, National Democratic Action (ADN), gained less than 4% percent of the vote, while fringe party leaders Morales, and Felipe Quispe moved into 2nd and 5th place.

 The period after military rule in Bolivia when citizens were once again put in charge of the government showed a lot of instability in the political sphere.
 Most political scientists believe that the political state of Bolivia in 1993 was one of havoc, but it was moving towards becoming a more unified democracy.
 The 2002 campaigns leading up to the election as well as the election results themselves show a different picture.
 The stratification and instability of the party system has become even more strained than it previously was and constituted one of the most volatile campaign seasons in Bolivian history since independence.

 Coca production also played an important role in the election.
 Sánchez de Lozada had cracked down on illegal coca production during his earlier term as president, which improved Bolivian relations with the United States but hurt many poor and indigenous farmers, who relied on coca as their livelihood.
 Runner-up Evo Morales, who had come from the indigenous population and represented coca farmers earlier in his life, promised to restore the coca industry and reject American influence—leading to the US ambassador's denunciation of his candidacy, as mentioned above.
 Nevertheless, the threat was credited with significantly boosting the amount of support Morales received in the election as well.